mskf3000/Tutorials-and-Cheat-Sheets/Git - Duplicating or Renaming a Repository.md

-# Cheat Sheet - Git - Duplicating or Renaming a Repository
+# Git - Duplicating or Renaming a Repository

 By Jack Szwergold, September 15, 2015